LaneCommunityCollege/aspects_logstash/README.md

 Values: true|false
 Default: true

+###aspects_logstash_daemon_type
+Does this daemon send logs to data storage, or just to a queue/processor?
+Values:
+"indexer" for data storage
+"shipper" for sending logs to a queue/processor.
+Default is "indexer"

+For example, if the daemon outputs to Elasticsearch, use "indexer".
+If the daemon outputs to Redis, use "shipper".

 ###aspects_logstash_bin_filename
 The filename of the logstash download.
 Used in the unarchive task.
 Values: Any file name that points to the tar file downloaded from logstash.